iamasteriix/gqlts-server/README.md

 ```
 git submodule add https://github.com/iamasteriix/gqlts-server.git server
 ```
-Other instructions for using this as a submodule can be found in this [submodule documentation](https://devconnected.com/how-to-add-and-update-git-submodules/).
+More instructions for using this as a submodule can be found in this [submodule documentation](https://devconnected.com/how-to-add-and-update-git-submodules/).

-You might need to move a few files from this project around and perhaps delete some to maintain the integrity of the overall structure of your project.
-The most significant one of these is the *tsconfig.json* file, which you are advised to move to your root directory, then extend its base settings to the local (as in the server's own) *tsconfig.json* as of Typescript 2.1.
-For
+You might need to move a few files from this project around and perhaps delete others to maintain the integrity of the overall structure of your project.
+Arguably the most significant one of these is the *tsconfig.json* file, which you are advised to move to your root directory, then extend its base settings to the local (as in the server's own) *tsconfig.json* as of Typescript 2.1.
-example:
+For example:

 *base.json*
 ```
 {